DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

 While several proof-of-concept experiments have already demonstrated the feasibility of this pipeline, scalability remains a central challenge.
 The main obstacles are related to reliability, speed, and cost.
 DNA synthesis, amplification, and sequencing are inherently noisy biochemical processes that introduce {\em errors} and {\em biases} throughout the pipeline~\cite{heckel2019characterization, gimpel2023digital}.
-Existing prototypes predominantly rely on high-fidelity synthesis and sequencing technologies to mitigate these effects.
+Existing prototypes predominantly rely on high-fidelity synthesis and sequencing technologies, such as material deposition-based synthesis (Twist Bioscience) and Illumina sequencing, to mitigate these effects.
 Such technologies, however, are slow and expensive, limiting current systems to small-scale demonstrations that store megabytes of data rather than the exabytes envisioned.
-A key step toward scalability is to address these errors and biases algorithmically rather than preventing them biochemically through high-fidelity technologies, thereby enabling the use of faster, cheaper, yet more error-prone technologies.
+Faster and lower-cost alternatives, such as photolithographic synthesis, offer more scalable solutions but exhibit significantly higher error rates~\cite{antkowiak2020low, lietard2021chemical}.
+A key step toward scalability is therefore to address these errors and biases algorithmically rather than preventing them biochemically through high-fidelity technologies, thereby enabling the use of faster, cheaper, yet more error-prone technologies.
 Achieving this goal requires the development of efficient encoders and decoders (codecs) specifically adapted to the DNA storage channel, whose distinctive noise characteristics differ fundamentally from those encountered in conventional communication and storage systems~\cite{heckel2019characterization}.

 Errors in DNA storage manifest as insertion, deletion, and substitution (IDS) errors at the base level, affecting individual nucleotides~\cite{heckel2019characterization}.
 In addition, biases introduced along the storage pipeline, such as those arising during PCR amplification, together with the stochastic nature of sequencing, can lead to sequence dropouts, i.e., the complete loss of encoded sequences~\cite{gimpel2023digital}.
 A natural algorithmic approach to mitigate both errors and dropouts is the use of error-correcting codes (ECCs)~\cite{milenkovic2024dna, sabary2024survey_coding}.
 ECCs introduce structured logical redundancy into the stored data to enable reliable information retrieval under noisy conditions.
 A common design strategy is to employ a two-layer coding architecture in which the inner code adds redundancy within each encoded sequence to correct base-level errors, while the outer code introduces redundant sequences to compensate for dropout events~\cite{shomorony2022information}.